OfficeDev/TrainingContent/O3658/07 User Personalization and OneDrive for Business Operations Using add-in model/Lab.md

     ![Configuration HTML](Images/13.png)

-4. Ensure that the **Site URL** property is correct for the App project by first activating the **OneDriveCustomizer** project in solution view.
+4. Ensure that the **Site URL** property is correct for the add-in project by first activating the **OneDriveCustomizer** project in solution view.

     ![Configuration HTML](Images/14.png)